Heat kernel approach to the one-loop effective action for nonlinear electrodynamics: Heat kernel approach to nonlinear electrodynamics

 For each free derivative, we have the freedom to split $\pd_a=\r\,\pd_a+(1-\r)\,\pd_a$, with $\r$ some arbitrary parameter to be fixed later.
 The first term is pulled entirely to the left using integration by parts; the second pushed completely to the right.
-In this work, we consider two choices of splitting the derivatives: \begin{enumerate}[label=(\alph*), itemsep=1mm, topsep=1mm, parsep=1mm] \item \underline{$\r = 0$}: Push all free derivatives $\pd_a$ completely to the right. \item \underline{$\r = \frac{1}{2}$}: Split free derivatives in two.
-Push half to the right and half to the left. \end{enumerate} Our results agree for both, modulo total derivative terms.
+In this work, we consider three choices of splitting the derivatives: \begin{enumerate}[label=(\alph*), itemsep=1mm, topsep=1mm, parsep=1mm] \item \underline{$\r = 0$}: Push all free derivatives $\pd_a$ completely to the right. \item \underline{$\r = \frac{1}{2}$}: Split free derivatives in two.
+Push half to the right and half to the left. \item \underline{Minimal derivative prescription}: Spread the free derivatives asymmetrically between the left and right, so the arguments of $H_n$ contain no more than one derivative acting on the background field strength. \end{enumerate} Our results agree for all three prescriptions, modulo total derivative terms.
 After moving all derivatives to either side, the terms remaining contain no differential operators in their arguments, and are purely background matrices.

 To compute the approximation to $a_1$ for step (ii), we consider a generic NLED theory analytic around zero in the weak-field regime and expand the background field strength up to and including quartic order $\cO(F^4)$.
 As was described in Subsection \ref{ssct:QuarticA0ContributionFlat} this results in an $a_1$ contribution of the heat kernel which admits an expansion in even powers of the background field strength.
 The $a_1$ DeWitt coefficient proves to have no constant contributions, and the quadratic contributions which are total derivatives, make no contribution.
 Therefore, the leading term in the weak-field expansion is of quartic order.
 Recall, for brevity, we introduced a superscript $(n)$ to denote order in background field strength: \be \left\{